HelloTexty

 Bad

-Hope you are well.
-I wanted to reach out and share a few thoughts before asking whether you might have time to review this sometime next week.
+I wanted to reach out and see if you might possibly have time to take a look.

 Good